1978 Women's Cricket World Cup

 The 1978 Women's Cricket World Cup was an international cricket tournament played in India from 1 to 13 January 1978.
 Hosted by India for the first time, it was the second edition of the Women's Cricket World Cup, after the inaugural 1973 World Cup in England.

+The World Cup was the first international cricket tournament hosted by India.
+Only four teams participated, the lowest number in the tournament's history – Australia, England, India and New Zealand.
+The teams played a round-robin tournament of three matches each, with Australia going undefeated to claim its first title.
+Australia's captain, Margaret Jennings, led the tournament in runs, while her teammate, Sharyn Hill, led the tournament in wickets.
+Three of the five highest scorers as well as three of the five leading wicket-takers in the tournament were from Australia.
+Sharon Tredrea featured in both lists, being the second-highest wicket-taker and fourth-highest scorer of the tournament.

+Background

-It was originally proposed that South Africa host the World Cup, but this was abandoned to conform with the sporting boycott of the country.
+It was originally proposed that South Africa host the World Cup, but this was abandoned to conform with the Apartheid-era sporting boycott of the country.
 The Women's Cricket Association of India (WCAI) then made a successful bid, and served as the primary organiser, with the International Women's Cricket Council (IWCC) providing only limited oversight.

+Participating teams

 Along with India, which was making its debut, five other teams were originally invited – Australia, England, the Netherlands, New Zealand, and the West Indies.
 The Netherlands and the West Indies, which had both not previously participated, were forced to withdraw due to financial issues.
-The four teams that did compete (the lowest number in the tournament's history) played a round-robin tournament of three matches each, with Australia going undefeated to claim its first title.
-Australia's captain, Margaret Jennings, led the tournament in runs, while her teammate, Sharyn Hill, led the tournament in wickets.